stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (akumar30−stat6250): If a character variable contains only numeric data, can we changed the variable type in SAS from character to numeric?
 - Answer (akumar30−stat6250): A variable can be defined as only one type, so you cannot use the same variable name to convert the values.
 You create a new variable with the values converted using input function.

+-Question (aalshehry-stat6250): How many type of variables does SAS support?
+-Answer (mcardoso3-stat6250):  There are two types of variables that SAS supports:  character and numeric.

+-Question (aoneill2-stat6250): If a variable type is not specified, what is the default?
+-Answer (mcardoso3-stat6250): The numeric variable would be the default since a $ sign would need to be added to the variable names in order to classify it as a character variable.

 [Course Textbook Chapter 1, Problem 4]
 - Question (mcardoso3-stat6250):  Why are there some missing values in certain datasets?